wso2/docs-choreo-dev/en/docs/developer-portal/test-api.md

 1. Sign in to Choreo Developer Portal at [https://devportal.choreo.dev](https://devportal.choreo.dev).
 Alternatively, click  Developer Portal link on the Choreo console header.
     ![Developer portal](../assets/img/developer-portal/manage-applications/developer-portal.png){.cInlineImage-small}
 2. Click **APIs**.
 3. Select an API you want to test and click **Try Out** on the card.
 In this case, skip step 4.
-Alterntively, you can click on the API and follow step 4.
+Alternatively, you can click on the API and follow step 4.
 4. Click **Try Out** from the left panel.
 5. Select the required environment from the **Environment** dropdown.
     ![Test panel](../assets/img/developer-portal/test-api/test-panel.png)